reidrac/swift-nbd-server/README.rst

   it's recommended that the storage is accessible via LAN (or same data center with 100 mbps or better).
-- Currently one instance of the server can't connect to more than one authentication service, and either using Auth 1.0 or AUth 2.0 (keystone).
+- Currently one instance of the server can't connect to more than one authentication service, and either using Auth 1.0 or Auth 2.0 (keystone).

 License